 Bryan lives with his father and his mother.
-At home, duties include caring for animals, making beds and cleaning.
+His duties at home include caring for animals, making beds and cleaning.
 His father is employed as a laborer and his mother is employed as a laborer.

-As part of Compassion's ministry, Bryan participates in Bible class, Vacation Bible School and camp.
-He is also in high school where his performance is above average.
-Soccer, singing and walking are his favorite activities.
+For fun, Bryan enjoys soccer, singing and walking.
+He attends Bible class, Vacation Bible School and camp regularly and is in high school where his performance is above average.

 Your love and support will help Bryan to receive the assistance he needs to develop his potential.
 Please pray for him.

 Project: EC-551, Rey de Reyes (King of Kings) Student Center

 Bryan lives in the coastal community of Los Esteros, home to approximately 8,900 residents.
 Typical houses are constructed of cement or wood floors, brick or bamboo walls and tin roofs.
 The most commonly spoken language is Spanish.

 The regional diet consists of beans, chicken, fish, bread, beef, potatoes, bananas, plantains and rice.
 Common health problems in this area include skin diseases, breathing illnesses and fevers.
 Most adults work as day laborers, street vendors, in domestic service or in factories and earn the equivalent of $240 per month.

 Your sponsorship allows the staff of Rey de Reyes (King of Kings) Student Center to provide Bryan with Bible teaching, medical checkups, health education, sports, picnics, special celebrations, homework help and vocational training.
 The center staff will also provide parents' school and family therapy for the parents or guardians of Bryan.

 Straddling the equator, Ecuador has two Andes mountain ranges that split it into three zones: the western coastal lowlands, the central Andean highlands and the eastern jungles of the Amazon basin.
 The lowlands and islands are hot and humid and the highlands are temperate.